Trust is moral currency.

 Trusting someone with your heart is another big one.
 It takes a lot to bring your guard down and be vulnerable for another person.
 Intimacy is a beautiful thing to share with someone and in the right hands in can be an amazing experience.
 However we all have heard the horror stories of people who decide to betray that trust – normally for revenge.
 To me this is the biggest crime that can be committed against trust.
 That also goes for the highly unwanted but familiar feeling of heartbreak.
 Losing that intense line of trust can be heart wrenching.

 Trust is a complex subject.
 I am fortunate to have a support system made up of friends and family who I can completely trust and rely on.
-Trust was a difficult subject for me to write about simply because something I never worry about.
+Trust was a difficult subject for me to write about simply because it is something I never worry about.
 As life goes on your circle of friends gets smaller and tighter.
 I am 25 and am surrounded by people who I wholly trust, and who I hope can trust me.